AOEpeople/techradar/radar/2024-06-01/open-api.md

 tags:       [architecture]
 ---

 The [OpenAPI Specification](https://www.openapis.org/) (OAS) is a broadly adopted industry standard for describing modern REST APIs.
 Other initiatives like RAML have [joined](https://blogs.mulesoft.com/dev/api-dev/open-api-raml-better-together/) the OpenAPI Initiative.

 **OpenAPI v3**

-The current version OpenAPI v3 added more features to the specification - for example the ability to describe APIs supporting request/callback pattern.
+The current version, OpenAPI v3, added more features to the specification, for example, the ability to describe APIs supporting request/callback patterns.

-There is a very good api designer https://www.apicur.io/ and a good mock generator http://microcks.github.io/
+There is a very good API designer: [Apicurio](https://www.apicur.io/) and a good mock generator: [Microcks](http://microcks.github.io/).

 The general tool support is excellent.
-See https://openapi.tools/
+See [OpenAPI Tools](https://openapi.tools/).

 **TM Forum Open API**